thecomalley/az-hybrid-connectivity/README.md

 ---

+## Prerequisites
+- TailScale Account
+- TailScale Auth Key
+-

 ## Getting Started

 1. Clone the repo
 2. Create a `terraform.tfvars` file with the following variables:
     ```
+    prefix            = "naming-prefix"
+    ```
+3. Login to Azure with `az login`

+## Option 1 - Cloud Native Solution
+1.

+## Option 2 - Custom IaaS Solution
+1. Comment out the module `native_hub` in `main.tf`
+2.

+3. Confirm the device has been added to your Tailscale account
+4. Disassociate the Public IP from the VM
+5. Delete the Public IP

     tailscale_authkey = "YOUR_TAILSCALE_AUTH_KEY"
     admin_username    = "YOUR_ADMIN_USERNAME"
-    prefix            = "YOUR_PREFIX"

-    ```
-3. Login to Azure with `az login`
-4. Run `terraform init`
-5. Run `terraform apply`
-6. Confirm the device has been added to your Tailscale account
-7. Disassociate the Public IP from the VM
-8. Delete the Public IP

 Success! you now have a VPN tunnel to your Azure network. for only NZ$7.28 per month.